-- When you are narrowing down the plan to create the communication and remembering that you are talking to a fellow human!
+When you are narrowing down the plan to create the communication and remember that you are talking to a fellow human!

-User profiles are not a replacement for user personas!
+Profiles are not a replacement for personas!
 In fact, despite their differences, there are benefits of using them together.
 Even though they may be based on the same user and market research, they provide different views of your users.

-When app marketing, best practice is to analyse the user profiles and then create a targeted set of user personas.
+When app marketing, the best practice is to analyse the profiles and then create a targeted set of personas.
 When it comes to how many you should have - the answer is how long is a piece of string?
 It depends entirely on your brand, how many you should have but you could have as few as one or two personas, or as many as 10 or 20.
-Using both user profiles and user personas has armed you with a plethora of information on your users letting you to speak their language 💁🏼.
+Using both profiles and personas has armed you with a plethora of information on your users letting you speak their language.

 Book a free demo today to see how Hurree can help you transform your company reporting and improve your sales & marketing output 💌 Don't hesitate to get in touch via email@example.com if you have any inquiries - we’re happy to chat!